tumagonx/nwjs_docs_old/Window.md

 _Window API requires node-webkit >= v0.3.0_

-`Window` is a wrapper of DOM's `window` object, it has extended operations and can receive various window events.
+`Window` is a wrapper of the DOM's `window` object.
+It has extended operations and can receive various window events.

-Every `Window` is an instance of [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter) object, and you're able to use `Window.on(...)` to respond to native window's events.
+Every `Window` is an instance of the [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter) class, and you're able to use `Window.on(...)` to respond to native window's events.

 ## Synopsis